 Many things can cause tummy troubles for your dog, and while some might pass within a day or two, other issues can cause your pet to have food sensitivities or a delicate stomach on an ongoing basis.
 This is why I am careful about what I feed my dog.
 A dog’s digestive system is typically pretty sturdy, and they can eat many bacteria-laden items that we humans would never even touch, without getting sick, because of different bacteria strains living in their gut.
 However, sometimes a dog has a sensitive stomach like some humans.
 This is when pet owners start going for homemade dog food for sensitive stomachs and gastrointestinal problems—this is after consulting with my vet to find out which foods my dog is allergic to.

 Your vet can either prescribe or advise on the best dog food for sensitive stomachs, but this is not a guaranteed treatment.
 Unfortunately, these foods can also become quite expensive.
 Even though they’re formulated to help sick dogs improve gastrointestinal symptoms, the labels on these foods can reveal types of processed foods that you don’t feel comfortable feeding your pet.

-Dog owners can help a pet’s condition improve with homemade dog food, although there’s a slight learning curve to know which foods can help your pup feel better.
+However, dog owners can help a pet’s condition improve with homemade dog food, although there’s a slight learning curve to know which foods can help your pup feel better.
 Check with your vet before modifying your dog’s diet with these homemade meals.
 Another alternative to look into is fresh dog food, which can be personalized to your pet’s needs.
 You can most likely treat your dog’s gastrointestinal issues on your own, but it’s wise to rule out anything serious first so that you can get your pup the necessary vet-recommended treatment protocol.

 Senior dogs with issues might need additional supplemental dog nutrition if you choose to make their food at home.
 You might even start to enjoy nurturing your fur baby with homemade food for his tummy problems.
 Fortunately, it’s pretty easy, and you’ll find several homemade dog food recipes below that you can use to give your pet comfort at home.